magit/emacsql/README.md

 This is why rows must be vectors and not lists.

-## SQLite Support

-The custom EmacSQL SQLite binary is compiled with [Soundex][soundex] and [full-text search][fts] (FTS3, FTS4, and FTS5) enabled -- features
-disabled by the default SQLite build.
-This back-end should work on any system with a conforming ANSI C compiler installed under a command name listed in `emacsql-sqlite-c-compilers`.

 ### Ignored Features

 EmacSQL doesn't cover all of SQLite's features.
 Here are a list of